April 24th, 2017

 Now however it is quite gentrified and you need a reservation to eat lunch there.
 But we were made to feel welcome right away .
 We did not feel uncomfortable to have only an antipasto and a primo which is another thing I liked about the place.

-We thoroughly enjoyed the little bag of dark bread crusty with seeds and nuts that accompanied the ample Antipasto late that was very varied, a little bit traditional and a little bit eclectic and just plain delicious.
+We thoroughly enjoyed the little bag of dark bread crusty with seeds and nuts that accompanied the ample Antipasto plate that was very varied, a little bit traditional and a little bit eclectic and just plain delicious.

 The Antipasto included: